Day 1

 Credits: 2 CPECS®

-Diagnostic Challenges in Sepsis – Session chair: C. Tsatsanis (Greece)
+Diagnostic Challenges in Sepsis – Session chairs: B. Gouget (France), C. Tsatsanis (Greece)

 Immunology of sepsis: diagnostic and therapeutic challenges– T. Van der Poll (Netherlands)